plan-net/core4/CONTRIBUTE.md

 * Write documentation for every class and introduce behavior, important attributes, subclass behavior.
-* Write documentation for every non-private functions, list and explain every argument, return value.
+* Write documentation for every non-private functions, list and explain every argument and return value.

 These guidelines are based on PEP8 and heavily influenced by Brett Slatkin's Effective Python - 50 Specific Ways to Write Better Python.

 Parameters, arguments and interface definitions:
 - Optional arguments should be placed in square brackets, i.e. ``[PARAMETER]``
 - Mandatory arguments should be placed in angle brackets, i.e. ``<PARAMETER>``
+.. when are we using these?

 Encoding declarations:
-- All core4 files use UTF-8 encoding and must not provide a encoding declaration in the first or second line of the Python file.
+- All core4 files use UTF-8 encoding and must not provide an encoding declaration in the first or second line of the Python file.
+.. only not in the first 2 lines or not at all?

 Shebang line:
 - All core4 modules must not provide a shebang line.
 For actual scripts located in ./scripts the correct shebang line is: